centre-for-language-evolution/simlang2021/index.md

 You should always complete the reading materials and attend/watch the lecture before attempting the programming practical or attending the drop-in lab classes - the practicals involve playing with models that implement the ideas covered in the readings and lecture recordings, so will make a lot more sense when you have that context.

-Each week there is a designated academic lead, who sets the readings and appears in the lecture recording materials - if you have content questions on a given week, the academic lead for that week should be one of your points of contact, but we are all familiar with all of the content so anyone you see at drop-in labs should be able to help!
+Each week there is a designated academic lead, who sets the readings and presents the lecture - if you have content questions on a given week, the academic lead for that week should be one of your points of contact, but we are all familiar with all of the content so anyone you see at drop-in labs should be able to help!

 ### Lectures